 There are outstanding research and study opportunities to support your training, including an extensive collection of manuscripts and early printed editions housed in the RCM Library.
-Our collections also contains a wide array of historical instruments, many of which are available to borrow.
+Our collections also contain a wide array of historical instruments, many of which are available to borrow.
 We have one of the largest collections of early keyboards in any higher education institution.

 Historical Performance at the RCM

 Head of Historical Performance, Professor Ashley Solomon, joins recorder and historical oboe player Katie Cowling to talk about the opportunities RCM students enjoy.